 Should we resign or be requested to resign, we may issue a disengagement letter to ensure that our respective responsibilities are clear.
 Should we have no contact with you for a period of twelve months or more, we may issue to your last known address a disengagement letter and thereby cease to act.

-We will observe and act in accordance with the bye-laws, regulations and ethical guidelines of the Institute of Chartered Accountants in England and Wales, and will accept instructions to act for you on this basis.
+We will observe and act in accordance with the bye-laws, regulations and Code of Ethics of the Institute of Chartered Accountants in England and Wales (ICAEW), and will accept instructions to act for you on this basis.

 We may, on occasions, subcontract work on your affairs to other tax or accounting professionals.
 The subcontractors will be bound by our client confidentiality terms.